Techtonica/curriculum/javascript/newer-JS-features.md

 ### Decorators

-Decorators are functions that modify the behavior of a class, method, or function by wrapping it with additional functionality without altering its original code.
+Decorators are functions that modify the behavior of a class, method, property, or parameter by wrapping it with additional functionality without altering its original code.

 **Decorators are typically used with classes and prefixed with the @ symbol:**